ryterdal/guide_reproducible_research/chapters/02_primary_practices.md

   strategies.
 If you will be collecting data, what data will you collect and how?
 - **Statement of Work and Milestones:** Who will do what by when?
-This is a good place to put a list of milestones you expect to hit during your project, with approximate time points.
+This is a good place to describe key deliverables and associated milestones you expect to accomplish, with approximate time points.
 - **Collaborator Responsibilities:** Additional responsibilities outside the statement of work can go here, like who brings the donuts :).